toverainc/willow/README.md

 # Hello Willow Users!

-Many users across various forums, social media, etc have received their hardware!
+Many users across various forums, social media, etc are starting to receive their hardware!
 I have enabled Github [discussions](https://github.com/toverainc/willow/discussions) - stop by, introduce yourself, and let us know how things are going with Willow!
 Between Github discussions and issues we can all work together to make sure our early adopters have the best experience possible!

 # Willow - A Practical, Open Source, Privacy-Focused Platform for Voice Assistants and other Applications